 And when we come to the wide, leafy streets of Blloku district, every other place seems to be a café or bar.
 Once reserved for the regime and its cronies, this trendy part of town is now the heart of Tirana’s nightlife and dining scene, another sign of the city’s remarkable revival.

 With the suffering still so raw for many Albanians, reflecting on the past isn’t always easy.
-But in recent years, a number of attractions exploring this dark history have begun to emerge in Tirana.
+But in recent years, a number of sights exploring this dark history have begun to emerge in Tirana.

 Curiously, Hoxha’s old mansion is still here, protected by the army, but empty.
 Understandably, it’s a bone of contention within Tirana.
 Gazi believes it should become a museum, a reminder of what happened in Albania.
 But as we saw earlier, not everyone shares this view.
 Across the street, a KFC—one of the few western franchises in Tirana—is open for business.
 As we leave Blloku, we wonder what the ultra-communist might have thought of this blatant flag of capitalism, planted on his doorstep.